Innovating science for over 130 years

 - No pre or post processes such as filtration, separation, or pulverization are required

-- Unit can also be used as a fluid bed drying granulator by installing a separate mini bed attachment GF200 instead of GF300 spray drying attachment.
+- Spray dryer unit can also be used as a fluid bed drying granulator by installing a separate mini bed attachment GF200 instead of GF300 spray drying attachment

 - An automatic lift is equipped as standard to enable easy installation or removal of glass drying chamber attachment